Wandalen/wTools/doc/layers.md

 - **deps**: 2 · **int**: 2 · **=L**: 1 · **↓L**: 0 · **↑L**: 1
 - **version**: 0.59.0
 - **no_std**: no
-- **keywords**: fundamental, general-purpose, builder-pattern, module, proc-macro
+- **keywords**: modularity, namespace, proc-macro, module, visibility
 - **categories**: algorithms, development-tools
 - **pitch**: Proc-macro backend for mod_interface — do not depend on directly; use mod_interface instead.